gezalore/designbench/docs/source/advanced.rst

 Let's say you want to see the effect of different processor assignments on the execution time of a multi-threaded model.

-Designbench is aware of the processor affinity it was launched with, and the C++ build step is executed with the ``-j`` option to Make set to the number of available processors.
+RTLMeter is aware of the processor affinity it was launched with, and the C++ build step is executed with the ``-j`` option to Make set to the number of available processors.
 In order not to restrict compilation to specific CPUs, you can compile the required configurations first, without running the execute